André Flahaut: Political career

 Flahaut was born in Walhain.
 He joined the Socialist Party in 1973.
 From 1989 to 1995 he served in various posts in the administration of Walloon Brabant.
 He has served in the local council of Walhain, in the provincial council of Walloon Brabant and as deputy governor of Walloon Brabant.
 Since 12 July 1999 he has served as Minister of Defence in both governments of Guy Verhofstadt, Verhofstadt I (1999–2003) and Verhofstadt II (2003–2007).

 In 2009, he demanded the recall of the Belgian ambassador to the Holy See after controversy over comments by Pope Benedict XVI, who claimed that condoms promoted AIDS.
 Flahaut commented: "The comments made by the pope, who is a head of state, are sufficiently grave, inappropriate, and inadmissible that we should mark, in a symbolic but very strong fashion, our displeasure and disapproval."

 From 20 July 2010 through 30 June 2014, he was President of the Belgian Chamber of Representatives.
 Flahaut is the current Minister of Budget in the Government of the French Community.

-Anti-semitic charges and subsequent lawsuit
+Antisemitic charges and subsequent lawsuit

 Because of charges of antisemitism brought by the Coordinating Committee of Jewish Organizations in Belgium (CCOJB) and Joël Rubinfeld, André Flahaut decided to lodge a complaint of defamation in June 2008, demanding €25,000 in damages and official apology.
 The tribunal of first instance of Brussels in a verdict returned in October 2009 agreed with Flahaut on an apology, but not on the damages.
 The CCOJB and Joël Rubinfeld appealed the decision and won.

 New Comité de coordination des organisations juives de Belgique (CCOJB) leader Professor Maurice Sosnowski commented on the lawsuit: "Rubinfeld was right to accuse Flahaut and right to appeal the first circuit's sentence, but a reasonable compromise is better than a long and uncertain procedure."